WinVector/Examples/PCR/YAwarePCA.md

 then *x'* is in *y* units.
 This *y*-aware scaling is both complementary to variable pruning and powerful enough to perform well on its own.

 In `vtreat`, the treatment plan created by `designTreatmentsN()` will store the information needed for *y*-aware scaling, so that if you then `prepare` your data with the flag `scale=TRUE`, the resulting treated frame will be scaled appropriately.
-Our example is a regression example, for the techniques needed for a classification example please see [here](https://github.com/WinVector/Examples/blob/master/PCR/YAwarePCAclassification.md).
+Our current example is a regression example, for the techniques needed for a classification example please see [here](https://github.com/WinVector/Examples/blob/master/PCR/YAwarePCAclassification.md).

 An Example of *Y*-Aware PCA
 ---------------------------